micromata/dave/Readme.md

 If a subdirectory is configured for a user, the user is jailed within it and can't see anything that exists outside of this directory.
 If no subdirectory is configured for an user, the user can see and modify all files within the base directory.

+### Logging

+You can enable / disable logging for the following operations:

+- **C**reation of files or directories
+- **R**eading of files or directories
+- **U**pdating of files or directories
+- **D**eletion of files or directories

+All logs are disabled per default until you will turn it on via the following config entries:

+	address: "127.0.0.1"    # the bind address
+	port: "8000"            # the listening port
+	dir: "/home/webdav"     # the provided base directory
+	log:
+	  create: true
+	  read: true
+	  update: true
+	  delete: true
+	...

+Be aware, that the log pattern of an attached tty differs from the log pattern of a detached tty.

+Example of an attached tty:

+	INFO[0000] Server is starting and listening              address=0.0.0.0 port=8000 security=none

+Example of a detached tty:

+	time="2018-04-14T20:46:00+02:00" level=info msg="Server is starting and listening" address=0.0.0.0 port=8000 security=none

 ### Live reload

-If you're editing the user section of the configuration to:

-- Remove a user
-- Add a user
-- Add, remove or change a user's subdirectory
-- Update a users password

-There is no need to restart the server itself.
+There is no need to restart the server itself, if you're editing the user or log section of the configuration.
 The config file will be re-read and the application will update it's own configuration silently in background.

 ## Installation